mem-memov/bing/README.md

 # bing

 This library provides an in-memory storage of addresses.
-It enables you to send existing addresses to new places.
+It enables you to send existing addresses to new places in memory.
 You can run through all of them if you wish.
 No thread safety is at your disposal.
 Start with: